Mental Approach Towards Becoming A Successful Entrepreneur

 -- Jas Bagniewski, Co-Founder of Eve Sleep

-The number one rule of the business is never using your own money.
+The number one rule of the business is never use your own money.
 Always find investors who are willing to work with you and churn profits out of their investment, for you as well as them.

 10. Never Lose Composure